Recognizing the Importance of Glyphosate as a Tool Supporting Soil Health in the EU

 The mix of residue and cover crops enhances biodiversity above and below ground.
 Above the ground, overwintering birds and other kinds of wildlife find shelter and food.
 Below the ground, healthy microbes flourish and enrich the soil.

-As we start to plant in the spring, pourtant, we must remove the cover crop—and glyphosate allows us to do this without plowing the soil.
+As we start to plant in the spring, however, we must remove the cover crop—and glyphosate allows us to do this without plowing the soil.
 No other herbicide can accomplish this task.

 Without glyphosate, we’d have to turn back the clock and reintroduce the old-fashioned practice of heavy tillage.
 We’d use a mould board plough to turn over the soil.
 This would kill the cover crops, but it would come with harmful side effects, such as the release of moisture and damage to biodiversity.
 It would also cause a runoff of nutrients into waterbodies.